Cisco-Talos/Xfiletrator/README.md

 - Threat actor usage and external references
 - Tags to support filtering and grouping

-This format is designed to support both human review and programmatic consumption (e.g., frontends, automation, detection generation).
+This format is designed to support both human review and programmatic consumption (e.g., frontends, automation, detection generation or AI projects).

 ---